JuliaLang/julia/doc/src/manual/integers-and-floating-point-numbers.md

 precision integer and floating point numbers respectively.

-Constructors exist to create these types from primitive numerical types, and [`parse()`](@ref) can be use to construct them from `AbstractString`s.
+Constructors exist to create these types from primitive numerical types, and [`parse()`](@ref) can be used to construct them from `AbstractString`s.
 Once created, they participate in arithmetic with all other numeric types thanks to Julia's [type promotion and conversion mechanism](@ref conversion-and-promotion):

 ```jldoctest